openbikesensor/OpenBikeSensorFirmware/README.md

 For a more none technical description of the process switch to https://www.openbikesensor.org/docs/firmware/.

+### Updating to 0.14.x
+Updating to 0.14.x will require you to download the latest release ``firmware.bin`` and flash it using the **file upload** section in the firmware update screen.

+The reason for this is that Github changed their SSL Certificate Root and the old Firmware did not trust the new certicate.
+Once you are at 0.14.x, updates will work as usual again.

 ### Step By Step with version v0.7.x and above

 1. Check if the Flash App is already installed.
 Go to _Update Flash App_